wegue-oss/wegue/docs/workshop.md

 ```
 We use the type `VECTOR` which can load vector features from different formats indicated by the `format` property.
 In our case our `format` is `GeoJSON`.
 The url references to a publicly available GeoJSON hosted on Github holding airports.
 The data originates from [Natural Earth](https://www.naturalearthdata.com/).
 Data from there does not require attribution.

-Add our new layer object before the previous layer and ensure the both layer objects are separated by a comma.
+Add our new layer object before the previous layer and ensure both layer objects are separated by a comma.
 The final `mapLayer` property should look like this:

 ```json